Reflections on Psalm 139 —

 The author of Psalm 139 has grasped the magnitude of God.
 He closes his psalm with the only reasonable action given the conclusive evidence before him–evidence that says God is all-seeing, all-knowing, all-powerful, yet kind and helpful.
 That action is to offer God an invitation…

-24 And see if there be any hurtful way in me, and lead me in the everlasting way.
+“Search me, O God, and know my heart; try me and know my anxious thoughts; and see if there be any hurtful way in me, and lead me in the everlasting way.”

 The author’s invitation to search and know him are rhetorical.
 God is already doing that.
 The author is simply welcoming the intrusion because He knows that God is kind and helpful.
 The invasive searching of God is actually a helpful thing, like the sharpening of a rusting hoe.
 The author is also acknowledging that he has anxieties, and he wants the calming assurance that God knows the things that frighten him.
 He invites God to review his pattern of life and critique it.
 Tell me if I’m making choices here that are going to hurt me in the long run!
 Finally, he concludes with an appeal for the all-seeing, all-knowing God to lead him in a way that is stable and solid.